APPENDIX 2 – DISABILITY GROUPS

 - loss of sight (not corrected by glasses or contact lenses)

-- speech difficulties.
+- speech difficulties, including loss.

-- difficulty learning or understanding.
+- difficulty learning or understanding things.

 - shortness of breath or breathing difficulties that restrict everyday activities

-- blackouts, seizures or loss of consciousness
+- blackouts, fits or loss of consciousness

 - chronic or recurrent pain or discomfort that restricts everyday activities